stojkovskistefan/togaf/README.md

 D. The system choices involve either a revolutionary change to integrate the product with the in-house platform or using another third-party platform.
 A key concern is the current capacity and resources of the in-house platform team.
 Although it would be beneficial to extend the in-house platform, the risks are too high as the product team has primarily worked with commercial platforms, and the in-house system lacks mature processes and documentation.
 You should document the option of transitioning to the other third-party platform.

+**Answer:** A

+**Explanation:**
+TOGAF recommends using transition architectures to manage change, assessing risks and opportunities, and ensuring all options are documented for stakeholder decision-making.
+This ensures decisions are informed and aligned with enterprise strategy.

 ---

 **Question 2 (Exam 6, Q2):**